Websoft9Archive/ansible-template/docs/stack-accounts.md

 ## Linux

-* Host Name: Internet IP or Public IP of your Instance
+* Host Name: Server's Internet IP or Public IP of your Instance
 * Connect by: Online SSH on Cloud Console or SFTP/SSH tools on your local computer
 * Password: It was set by yourself when created instance.
 * Username: Different Cloud Platform has differences.